MicrosoftDocs/power-automate-docs/articles/desktop-flows/machines-silent-registration.md

     b.
 Redirect file:

-      i.
-Create a txt file that contains your password and save it in Power Automate folder (you'll need to have admin privileges.
+       1. Create a TXT file that contains your password and save it in a Power Automate folder (you'll need admin privileges).

-      ii.
-Use the following command:
+       1. Use the following command:

           1. For cmd prompt:

           ```CMD
            grouppassword < pwd.txt
           ```

           2. For PowerShell:

           ```CMD
           Get-Content password.txt | .\PAD.MachineRegistration.Silent.exe -joinmachinegroup -groupid groupid -grouppassword